opethe1st/github.io/_posts/2019-09-07-json-parser-in-go.md

 And that's it for the MVP!

 This is roughly the state at this [commit](https://github.com/opethe1st/GoJson/commit/e0dc214e84a8e40d4607b7cf7b0a115b8222ff11).
 Note that the naming in that commit is a bit different.
-For example, loadSequence instead of loadArray, this was influenced by previously reading the YAML specification which uses the term sequence for array and mapping for object.
-Naming is important and I have learned to stick to use consistent names.
+For example, loadSequence instead of loadArray and loadMapping instead of loadObject.
+This was influenced by previously reading the YAML specification which uses the term sequence for array and mapping for object.
+Naming is important and I have learned to stick to consistent names.
 In this case, I want the names to be consistent with the JSON specification.
-So this was eventually fixed in later commits.
-That commit also has support for handling whitespace which I would discuss in later posts in this series
+That commit also has support for handling whitespace which I would discuss in later posts in this series.

 The next post is going to be about how I refactored this MVP.
 For example, you would notice that I am passing in `s, current` into all the functions except `Load` is there a missing abstraction that captures what those two variables mean?
-Also some of the naming is not quite right yet e.g current and Load.
+Also some of the naming is not quite right yet e.g current and Load, can I come up with better names?

 So stay tuned!